 Falmouth has a certain vibe being a university town, young and old enjoy the friendly atmosphere and there are often markets and events taking place so there is never a dull moment here.
-It is worth checking the event calendar before booking your trip to make sure that you take advantage of wonderful events like Falmouth Week and the Oyster Festival.
+It is worth checking the event calendar before booking your trip to make sure that you take advantage of wonderful events like Falmouth Week in August, the June Shanty Festival and the October Oyster Festival.
 There are also lots of other festivals and events held in and around Falmouth throughout the year that are worth attending.

 There are some fabulous shops that are pure Cornish with owner founders running the shops or galleries making them extra special.

 Cream is a gorgeous interior design and home ware shop who’s founders both live in the little village of Flushing across the water from Falmouth and who both work in the store.
 They sell beautiful Cornish inspired girfts.

 Cream Cornwall – 51 Church Street – Falmouth – Cornwall.
 TR11 3DS.
 Telephone: 01326 317253 Website: – www.creamcornwall.co.uk

 Seasalt is a clothing label that both ladies and now gentlemen from this country, and worldwide, are becoming acquainted with.
 The owners of the business are Falmouth lasses who have created a fantastic brand inspired by Cornish Maritime heritage.
 Their flagship shop can be found in the heart of their home town.

 Seasalt – 1 Church Street – Falmouth – TR11 3DN.
 Telephone:01326 312945 Website: – www.seasaltcornwall.co.uk